vssh/markdown-cv/index.md

 -   UI/UX design including logo and many assets
 -   Advanced memory management to handle multiple WebView instances
 -   Unique features like Cookie-Sandboxing for WebView
--   Backup and load configurations to local or remote files